 Alexandra Grayson earned a Bachelor of Science in Environmental Science from Howard University in May of 2022.
-A Baltimore native, Alexandra can be found advocating for a just and sustainable future in her roles as a Chesapeake Bay Foundation Trustee, Baltimore Sustainability Commissioner, and Power Shift Network Board Member.
+A Baltimore native, Alexandra can be found advocating for a just and sustainable future in her roles as a Chesapeake Bay Foundation Trustee, Baltimore Sustainability Commissioner, and Maryland League of Conservation Voters Climate Policy and Justice Fellow.
 She also serves on the American Meteorological Society’s Ad Hoc Committee on Wildfire Weather, Technology and Risk.
 Alexandra is a 2022 GEM Fellow.

 - RAEL (Renewable and Appropriate Energy Lab – Kammen)

 - JEDI (L)ab (Justice Equity Diversity, Inclusion and Liberation Lab – Carrasquillo)